AcaciaLinux/branch/README.md

 # Branch - The AcaciaLinux packaging tool
 'branch' is a simple to use tool written in python3 to create [leaf](https://github.com/AcaciaLinux/leaf) package files (.lfpkg) and run [BranchPackageBuilds](https://github.com/AcaciaLinux/BranchPackageBuilds).

+# Usage: help
+Run branch -h to get an overview of available commands.

 # Usage: Packaging guide
 A detailed packaging guide is available on the [wiki](https://github.com/AcaciaLinux/docs/wiki/Packaging).